rosacker/msds_498_insurance_loss_modeling/synthetic_data_creation/README.md

 - [x] Confirm spouse age process is working right
 - [x] Add process for agging vehicles
 - [ ] Add process for populating years own at new business time
-- [ ] Add process for household picking insurance coverages
+- [x] Add process for household picking insurance coverages
-- [ ] Add "insurance coverage at the time" to claims data
+- [x] Add "insurance coverage at the time" to claims data
-- [ ] Write coverage specific logic for determining when claims occur
+- [x] Write coverage specific logic for determining when claims occur
-- [ ] Handle coverages that aren't mileage based, so need to only occur once per household instead of once per driver
+- [x] Handle coverages that aren't mileage based, so need to only occur once per household instead of once per driver
-- [ ] Figure out how subsequent loss fields should be marked
+- [x] Figure out how subsequent loss fields should be marked
-- [ ] Build way to export data to Weights & Bias
+- [x] Build way to export data to Weights & Bias
-- [ ] Build way to export data at multiple levels (household, vehicle, all claims, etc)
+- [ ] Add "all vehicles" to the exported data
-- [ ] Write metadata on all fields
+- [x] Write metadata on all fields
+- [ ] Update metadata file with additional fields
-- [ ] Run code profiler and figure out if anything is running too much
+- [x] Run code profiler and figure out if anything is running too much